Skiing Safety Rules

 • Always keep your skis or snowboard under control; you should be able to stop or avoid people or objects.

-• If you stop on the slope, try not to do it in blind spots or places that hinder other skiers’ passage.
+• If you stop on the slope, try not to do so in blind spots or places that hinder other skiers’ passage.

 • Always ensure you have enough space to maneuver.